remusao/remusao.github.io/posts/qwen3.md

 ## 2) Additional Deductions (Not Fully Confirmed)

 1. **Parameter Counts**
-   - The code references 8B for Qwen3 and ~15B for Qwen3MoE, but there may be other configurations or final parameter counts beyond these documented examples.
+   - The code references 8B parameters for Qwen3 and ~15B for Qwen3MoE, but there may be other configurations or final parameter counts beyond these documented examples.

 2. **Performance and Training Data**
    - The data used, training schedule, and final performance are not yet public.
 No training steps or official evaluations have been confirmed.